instructor-ai/instructor/docs/prompting/zero_shot/simtom.md

             },
             {
                 "role": "user",
-                "content": f"Question: Where is the book?"
+                "content": f"Question: Where does {entity} think the book is?"
             }
         ]
     )